Lifelong CD-15 Resident.

-Child of Immigrants.
+Son of Immigrants.

 “I'm running because since 1925, our district has never had a Council Member who looked or lived like the majority of us.
 We are renters, we are people of color, we are working-class.
 We are a district with a diverse and culturally significant history.
 But the political elites have been dominating our politics for far too long.
 Everyday Angelenos deserve to be represented by everyday Angelenos.”

 Bryant was born and raised in Los Angeles and has lived in City Council District 15 all his life.
 He grew up in a rent-controlled apartment and attended public schools throughout his childhood: 186th Elementary School in Harbor Gateway South, Robert E. Peary Middle School near Harbor Gateway North, and King/Drew Magnet High School of Medicine and Science near Watts.
 Like many in CD15, he is a proud child of immigrants.
-His parents immigrated to the US from Nigeria and his father began working as a taxi cab driver.

 Throughout community college and UCLA, Bryant worked multiple jobs while juggling government and political internships as a full-time student.

 As a single parent, his mom instilled in Bryant the values of determination, a strong work ethic, and resilience in the face of adversity.
 He became the first member of his family to graduate from college, when he earned a Bachelor of Arts in Political Science and a minor in Labor Studies from UCLA.

 Those values and lived experiences motivated Bryant to get involved in social justice and community advocacy.

 "As a single parent, my mom instilled in us the values of determination, a strong work ethic, and resilience in the face of adversity."